bvkatwijk/bvkatwijk.github.io/vault/Blog/Google AdSense.md

 ### Wait for review
 A background process will review your website.
 It's likely that you'll see `Getting ready` on the Approval Status tab.
 I'm waiting too, so I'll wrap up this article once it is done, be right back!

+### Approved
+After a day the status changed to `Approved`.
+I had some delay, probably due to the incorrect file name of the `ads.txt` file mentioned earlier.

+On navigating to the site, I noticed two ads where added on the indicated places.
+Success!

+### Cookie Consent Pop-Up
+An unfortunate consequence is that I now have to ask for consent to use cookies.
+I am trying to find a way to use a cookieless strategy, but I have not found out how to do this yet.